About

 Nicole Zihua Zhang

-She is an art writer, researcher, and curator.
-Graduated with a Master of Research in Arts, in Exhibition Studies at Central Saint Martins, University of the Arts London, her curatorial research interests focus on the entanglement of embodied experience and contemporary art, engaging with archival critique, alternative historical narratives, and curatorial methods of social inquiry.
+She is a researcher, art writer and curator.
+Graduated with a Master of Research in Arts in Exhibition Studies at Central Saint Martins, University of the Arts London, her curatorial research interests focus on feminism, situationism, art activism, and decolonisation.
 She founded In Between Zones, a long-term art project in 2024, then initiated a scattered-site exhibition-event, In Between Zones – A London Art Guerrilla Tour, in 2025.
-Independent curatorial projects include “Zones of Estrangement” (2025) and the exhibition “In Between the Fields” (2023) at the ChunYangTai Arts and Cultural Centre in Guangzhou.
-Her past writings have been published in The Art Journal, Artforum, Gallery Magazine, and other publications.
+Independent curatorial projects include “Zones of Estrangement” (Highgate Wood, London, 2025) and "In Between the Fields” (ChunYangTai Arts and Cultural Centre, Guangzhou, 2023).
+Her writings are scattered across The Art Journal, Artforum, Gallery Magazine, Collection/Auction magazine, and other outlets.

-Initiator of the Political Dumplings - Collective Cooking with Bordered Lives
+Initiator of the Political Dumplings - Talks & Collective Cooking with Bordered Lives

 Qianrui Hu

-He is a PhD student at School of Slavonic and East European Studies, University College London.
-His academic interests mainly include sociology of border, war, migration, ethnicity.
-Having started his PhD in 2021 before Russia’s full-scale invasion against Ukraine, he initially planned his fieldtrip to Donbas to write about the everyday social dynamics happening in the background of the war there.
-Since the outbreak of the big war, he focuses on people’s reinterpretations of their war experience between 2014 and 2022 in Donbas in relation to the full-scale war.
-Besides his academic work, he has also volunteered for organisations aiming at refugee relief, such as KHARPP and Ukrainian House in Warsaw.
+Graduated with a PhD in the School of Slavonic and East European Studies, University College London in 2026.
+His academic interests mainly include the sociology of borders, war, migration, and ethnicity.
+Having started his PhD in 2021 before Russia’s full-scale invasion against Ukraine, he initially planned his field trip to Donbas to write about the everyday social dynamics happening in the background of the war there.
+Since the outbreak of the big war, he has focused on people’s reinterpretations of their wartime experiences in the Donbas between 2014 and 2022 in relation to the full-scale war.
+Besides his academic work, he has volunteered with organisations providing refugee relief, including KHARPP and Ukrainian House in Warsaw.
+His writings are scattered across Shado Magazine, TRAFO - Blog for Transregional Research, Civil War Paths, and other outlets.

 Amanda Moraes Teixeira